joyceliaoo/Bravo/README.md

 	if the explorer is at the treasure return true

+	if the explorer is in a wall
+		return false

-the explorer can move in 4 directions:
+else the explorer can move in 4 directions:

 0 north
 1 east
 2 south
 3 west

 	for each direction

 		take a snapshot
 		drop a wall
 		move 1 space in that direction
-		if the explorer is on a stepping stone invoke the recursive abstraction
+		if (invoke the recursive abstraction)
+			return true
 		backtrack to snapshot

 	return false